-Gamma’s approach to management of its tax affairs is driven by the following two objectives:
+Gamma’s approach to management of its tax affairs is driven by the following three objectives:

 The above objectives mean that Gamma has a tax strategy and policies that balance the need to build and maintain trust with stakeholders (including the UK Government) while also maximizing the return for investors.

 Given the size of the business, the tax risk profile of Gamma is considered relatively low for the principal reasons listed below:

 The principal tax risks are reviewed on an ongoing basis by the Chief Financial Officer (who is also the Senior Accounting Officer for reporting purposes).

 Gamma’s approach to tax risk is aligned to its wider corporate governance and internal risk management processes.
 Gamma, as a listed group, has broader systems and controls in place (for example it maintains a risk register).
 Significant risks of all types are escalated to the board.
 Gamma’s business activities are regularly reviewed to make sure they are compliant with UK tax law as part of Gamma’s Senior Accounting Officer obligations.

 Tax planning and compliance is part of the Finance function of Gamma and the Chief Financial Officer (who is a Board member) is ultimately responsible for the Group’s tax strategy and policies.

 Tax strategy and policy issues are assessed on a case by case basis by the Chief Financial Officer in accordance with this strategy.

 Day-to-day tax matters are delegated to the finance team of in house professionals located in a single office, with appropriate review by the CFO.
 Each member of that team holds a recognised accounting qualification and engages in regular CPD.